VoltDB/voltdb/tests/test_apps/nptxn-perf-benchmark/README.md

 - Make sure the **voltdb/bin** is in your PATH
 - In one terminal, run `./run.sh`
 - In the 2nd terminal, run `./run.sh client` to start the benchmark
+- Run `./run.sh cleanUp` to remove the generated files

 ### Parameters
 - `--sprate` The ratio of SP txns compared to 2P txns.
 Must be between 0 and 1. (default 0.6)